forter/security-101-for-saas-startups/security.md

 * Define a process for providing admin privileges for a specific component for a specific employee for a limited time.
 In some cases a developer needs admin privileges for two days to speed up development of a new component or automate a repetitive task.
 Define a process that has a logging trail, which you can present to your auditor.
 This is needed so developers would not need to go to the admin ten times a day, since it would create a lot of frustration for all parties involved.

 * Some (small) companies define that all developers are admins.
-Your auditor might accept that and add a comment about that in his report.
+Your auditor might accept that and add a comment about that in their report.

 ### Use change management for every production-affecting change

-* At this point you should already have automated testing, and (at least semi-) automatic of upgrading and downgrading production versions.
+At this point you should already have automated testing, and (at least semi-) automatic of upgrading and downgrading production versions.
 The next step is to make sure the production system is immutable.
 Meaning, [a server that is once deployed, is never modified](https://martinfowler.com/bliki/ImmutableServer.html), merely replaced with a new updated instance.
-Any change of code, database, toggles must go through change management (like a pull request, or similar system).

 * The downside is that if the automation server is down, or even a few tests fail sporadically, the organisation grinds to a halt.
 With a little help from murphy that would happen exactly when you need to deploy an urgent quick-fix to production.

 * What follows is that you need a way to override this automation.
 It doesn't have to be admin privileges.
 It could also be a tag that means pushing to production an untested artifact.
 You can send a notification to the managers/admins when a developer uses this tag as a compensating control.

+* Any change of database values or toggles that affects production behavior must go through change management (like a pull request, or similar system).

 ### Identity Management and SSO